MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 7. Modify the `app.json` for the project as follows:

-    - For the `"appId"`, use the default or set your own.
+    - For the `"id"`, use the default or set your own.
 Once the extension is published and synchronized with the tenant, the process for changing the ID becomes more involved.
+    - Set the `"name"` and `"publisher"`.
-    - We recommend that you set the `"version"` to the same version as the C/AL application.
+    - Set the `"version"`.
+You can set it to any valid version number.
+We recommend that you set it to the same version as the C/AL application.
-    - Add and set the `target` to `OnPrem`.
-    - Change the `idRange` to include all the IDs used by your base application (or leave blank).
     - Delete the values in the `dependencies` parameter.
     - Make sure the `platform` parameter matches the target Business Central version.
     - Delete the `application` parameter.

-    The default values for other parameters can be used for now.
+    - Change the `idRange` to include all the IDs used by your base application (or leave blank).
+    - Add and set the `target` to `OnPrem`.

     <!-- **Important** The ID, name, and publisher, and version of the custom base application must match the Business Central base application.
 Set the parameters to the following values`:-->

     ```
-        "appId": "<NNNNNNNN-NNNN-NNNN-NNNN-NNNNNNNNNNNN>",
+        "id": "<NNNNNNNN-NNNN-NNNN-NNNN-NNNNNNNNNNNN>",
         "name": "<Extension Name>",
         "publisher": "<Publisher name>",
         "version": "<Version>",
-        "target": "OnPrem",
+        "dependencies": [],
         "platform": [<15.0.0.0., 16.0.0.0, or 17.0.0.0>],
         "idRanges": [ ],
+        "target": "OnPrem",
+        ...
     ```

+    The default values for other parameters can be used for now.

 8. Copy all of the base application AL files generated in the previous task (**Task 5**) to the root folder of your project.